Szemerédi–Trotter theorem

 The original proof of Endre Szemerédi and William T. Trotter was somewhat complicated, using a combinatorial technique known as cell decomposition.
 Later, László Székely discovered a much simpler proof using the crossing number inequality for graphs.
-(See below.)
+This method has been used to produce the explicit upper bound $2.5n^{2/3} m^{2/3} + n + m$ on the number of incidences.
+Subsequent research has lowered the constant, coming from the crossing lemma, from 2.5 to 2.44.
+On the other hand, this bound would not remain valid if one replaces the coefficient 2.44 with 0.42.

 The Szemerédi–Trotter theorem has a number of consequences, including Beck's theorem in incidence geometry and the Erdős-Szemerédi sum-product problem in additive combinatorics.

 Proof of the first formulation

 We may discard the lines which contain two or fewer of the points, as they can contribute at most 2m incidences to the total number.
 Thus we may assume that every line contains at least three of the points.